Nesterov Acceleration of Alternating Least Squares for Canonical Tensor Decomposition: Momentum Step Size Selection and Restart Mechanisms: Numerical Tests

-Fig.\ \ref{fig:gas3} shows gradient norm convergence for one typical test run, and a $\tau$-plot for 20 runs with different random initial guesses and convergence tolerance $tol=10^{-7}\,\|\nabla f(x_0)\|\approx349.48$.
-For this highly ill-conditioned problem (see discussion below), ALS converges slowly, and NGMRES-ALS, NCG-ALS and LBFGS-ALS behave erratically.
-Our newly proposed Nesterov-ALS-RF-SG very substantially outperforms all other methods (not only for the convergence profile shown in the top panel, but for the large majority of the 20 tests with random initial guesses).
+For this highly ill-conditioned problem, ALS converges slowly, and NGMRES-ALS, NCG-ALS and LBFGS-ALS behave erratically.
+For high accuracy, our newly proposed Nesterov-ALS-RF-SG very substantially outperforms all other methods (not only for the convergence profile shown in the top panel, but for the large majority of the 20 tests with random initial guesses).
 Nesterov-ALS-RF-SG performs much more robustly for this highly ill-conditioned problem than any of the other accelerated methods, and reaches high accuracy much faster than any other method.
+We were initially surprised that Nesterov-ALS-RF-SG performs so much better than the other accelerated ALS methods we compare with, and have so far not found a clear indication why this is the case.
+One possible explanation is that the line search employed in NGMRES-ALS, NCG-ALS and LBFGS-ALS may suffer robustness issues due to the ill-conditioning of the problem.
+For low accuracy, ALS is clearly the fastest: it is efficient at reducing the initial error quickly, but converges slowly later on for this difficult problem.

+The other tests in this paper indicate that our proposed Nesterov-ALS-RF-SG acceleration method is competitive with leading existing acceleration methods for ALS, and, additionally, this result gives some initial indication that Nesterov-ALS-RF-SG is surprisingly robust for highly ill-conditioned problems.
+This will need to be investigated further when these methods, which will be made available as part of the Poblano toolbox for optimization, will be applied by us and others to other demanding CP decomposition problems.